matsui528/annbench/README.md

 ### Index/query parameters
 - We define a simple guideline to set parameters.
 An algorithm has to have several **index parameters** and a single **query parameter**.
 For one set of index parameters, one **index (data structure)** is built.
-For this index, we run search by sweaping the query parameter.
+For this index, we run the search by sweeping the query parameter.
 - For example with [ivfpq](conf/algo/ivfpq.yaml), let us consider the following index parameters:
   ```python
   param_index={"M": 8, "nlist": 100}